How to Fix Self-clean lock failure on GE JS760SLSS (Electric Range)

 Self-clean lock failure

-This step-by-step repair guide walks you through fixing self-clean lock failure on your GE JS760SLSS (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix the self-clean lock failure on your GE JS760SLSS (Electric Range).
+With the right tools and parts, you can tackle this repair in just 1–2 hours, saving yourself the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.